6Morpheus6/pinokio-wiki/README.md

 - a.)
 Start the Visual Studio Installer (You find it by typing "Visual" in the search field of your Windows taskbar)
 - b.)
 Once opened, uninstall **all** old Visual Studio versions.
 - c.)
 Once finished, close the installer
 - d.)
-Run Pinokio and install your app again
+Run Pinokio and install your App again

 1.) a.)
 Visual Studio Installer
 ![1.) a.)
 Visual Studio Installer](Images/visual_taskbar.png "Visual Studio Installer")